osrf/gazebo_design/improve_sensors/update_imu_noise.md

-## Project: Bring the IMU sensor inline with the generic noise model architecture
+## Project: Bring the IMU sensor inline with the generic noise models
 ***Gazebo Design Document***

 ## Overview